wavefrontHQ/docs/pages/doc/external_links_managing.md

 ---
-title: External Links
+title: Managing External Links
 keywords: external links
 tags: [integrations]
 sidebar: doc_sidebar
-permalink: external_links.html
+permalink: external_links_managing.html
-summary: This topic describes how to use external links.
+summary: This topic describes how to manage external links.
 ---

+## What is an External Link?

 External links provide integration between Wavefront and external systems.
 If you use logging systems such as ELK and Splunk, you can easily construct a meaningful URL to navigate from Wavefront to a log entry.